-There are several types of signals that are called RGB signals as a generic term.
-Each has slightly different characteristics that set it apart from similar RGB signals - such as how the synchronization signal is sent.
-This menu item lets you set the input type to use.
+There are several types of signals that are called RGB signals as a generic term Each has slightly different characteristics that set it apart from similar RGB signals such as how the synchronization signal is sent.
+This menu item lets you set the input type to use Available options let you select whether the input is standard RGB or YUV (including YPbPr signals with a tri-level sync).
+For some units, it also allows selection of break-out BNC connectors to be used instead of the normal connector (signified by B- in front of the signal type).